Behaviour

 To encourage positive behaviour, and help children to be clearly aware of what is acceptable both in and out of the classroom, the school will have:

 In The Classroom: Classroom expectations are clearly displayed in each class.
-The Click Card incentive scheme has been used school wide in the past.
-However, this year we have begun our journey to become a PB4L school.
+This year we have begun our journey to become a PC4L school (positive culture for school).
+Dojo points are awarded to students based on our Westbrook values.

 Playground

-Children are expected to follow the WESTBROOK WAY and may be rewarded with praise or a "green slip" by the teacher on duty, or other teachers for observing playground rules, assisting others, etc. Green slips go into a lucky draw at school assemblies where children have the chance to choose from the prize box if their name is drawn.
+Westbrook School is a 'Restorative Practice' school, rather than a punitive school.
+Children are expected to follow the WESTBROOK WAY and may be rewarded with praise or a "green slip" by the teacher on duty, or other teachers for observing playground rules, assisting others, etc. Green slips are also based on our values, go into a lucky draw.
+Certificates for these are awarded at school assemblies where children have the chance to choose from the prize box if their name is drawn.
 If a pupil fails to follow the expectations the following progression of consequences may be applied: · Warning and verbal redirection by the duty teacher.
 A restorative chat may be facilitated by the duty teacher. · The child is sent to the Options Room for a specific time period to reflect on behaviour.
-The pupil’s name, class and a brief description of the incident is recorded in the duty notebook and the Options Room book.
-The teacher on duty in the Options Room may facilitate a restorative chat or allow the child "time-out" to cool down. · The Associate Principal will communicate with parents/caregivers if offences are repeated or are of a serious nature.
+The pupil’s name, class and a brief description of the incident is recorded on our student management system (etap).
+The teacher on duty in the Options Room may facilitate a restorative chat or allow the child "time-out" to cool down. · The Deputy Principal responsible for the junior/senior school will communicate with parents/caregivers if offences are repeated or are of a serious nature.

 Guidelines for Setting up Individual Behaviour Plans